JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | B | A+ | D | S+ | Squall |

+Best tracks: The Oath, Eyes on Me, Man with a Machine Gun

 #### Persona 2: Innocent Sin (PSP)
 Weird game.
 I am so glad PSP version is that easy i never fused a single persona (read: never engaged with battle system).
 Story is fine but sure can get weird very fast.
 Sadly I didn't like the music as much as I wanted to.
 Liked how no one is crafted as waifu/husbando or into specific tropes and equally reveals their lovable and hatable points.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | A | A+ | C | A- | Lisa/Maya |

+Best tracks: Battle Theme, Maya Theme, Velvet Room

 #### Child of Light (PC)
 It is waaaay too short for the price, could have use another dungeon or two, Casual is a bit too easy but who would expect normal RPG gamer mode to be named Expert.
 Nice combat system though can feel slow every battle.
 Nice little fairy tale but far weaker than Odin Sphere, half decent cast that has short stories tied into their quest but did not have any meaningful development in any way.